JustinBritt/COVID-19-Modelling/README.md

 Safi, M. A., & Gumel, A. B. (2010).
 Global asymptotic dynamics of a model for quarantine and isolation.
 Discrete & Continuous Dynamical Systems-B, 14(1), 209.

 Thäter, M., Chudej, K., & Pesch, H. J. (2018).
 Optimal vaccination strategies for an SEIR model of infectious diseases with logistic growth.
 Mathematical Biosciences & Engineering, 15(2), 485.

+Yan, X., & Zou, Y. (2008).
+Optimal and sub-optimal quarantine and isolation control in SARS epidemics.
+Mathematical and Computer Modelling, 47(1-2), 235-245.